Vlad29012003/pizza-sushi-restourant-bot/README.md

 Improve the README with detailed instructions and examples.

 Expand the functionality of the bot by adding more features such as an enhanced menu, order processing, and payment.

+## Project Team
+Your name or nickname — Developer

+Other team members (if any)

+## Sources
+Ideas and inspiration were drawn from various resources and tutorials on creating Telegram bots and managing a restaurant.

+This README.md file contains the requested information in English.
+If you need any further modifications, feel free to ask!